 The LLC can have limited liability, and (if the LLC is managed by managers), the LLC will have centralized management-thus only two of the above attributes.

-In all states, an individual or service company must be responsible for receiving important legal and tax documents.
+No matter where you live or where you start your business, the answer to the question, “What is a registered agent?” is always the same.
+A registered agent is an individual or service company must be responsible for receiving important legal and tax documents.
 This service is provided by an “agent” of the LLC or Corporation who is “registered” with the state of incorporation.
 Thus, the term “Registered Agent.”
 The registered agent must have a valid street address within the state of incorporation, and be available during normal business hours to receive documents.